wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.7.5 =

+Refactored code to rename the $addons array variable to $mods, added extra validation to remove our own meta tags (for cases where a caching plugin or webserver is badly configured).

 = 2.7.4 =

 Added the "Product Card Maximum Labels" option.
 This option allows you to use the current Twitter maximum of 2, or the now deprecated maximum of 4.